London Pubs Group

 SW1X 7PA

 The bar counter with its panelled front and the ornate stillion in the middle date back to 1902, as does the central lobby with clock above.
-Also attractive Lincrusta ceiling with foliage decoration.
+There is also an attractive Lincrusta ceiling with foliage decoration.
 Originally there would have been subdivisions surrounding the counter but these have all been swept away.
-The superstructure on the counter and bridges to the side walls are modern work.
+The superstructure on the counter and bridges to the side walls are modern work."

-The Paxton's Head featured on the Evening Crawl of Belgravia in September 2002, the Cavaliers and Grenadiers; Evening Crawl of Knightsbridge and Belgravia in August 2009, and the Mews and Booze: Evening Crawl of Belgravia and Knightsbridge in September 2012.
+The Paxton's Head featured on the Evening Crawl of Belgravia on 28 September 2002, the Cavaliers and Grenadiers; Evening Crawl of Knightsbridge and Belgravia on 12 August 2009, and the Mews and Booze: Evening Crawl of Belgravia and Knightsbridge on 28 September 2012.